 The Camrose Academy of Curling Society (CACS) was formed in late November, 2012.
-The Academy involves a partnership of the Rose City Curling Club, the Battle River School Division, the Augustana Campus of the U of A and the City of Camrose.
+The Academy involves a partnership of the Rose City Curling Club, the Battle River School Division, the Augustana Campus of the University of Alberta and the City of Camrose.

 The Mission of the CACS is: